Bulk Add Elements

 - Build Complete Structures: Create your entire element structure before adding it to the canvas

-- Set Properties: Configure tags and attributes on builder elements before appending
+- Set Properties: Configure tags, attributes, styles, and text content on builder elements before appending

 - Track References: If you need to modify elements after adding to canvas, store references to them